-Although many have shared similar past experiences, through our work with Forgotten Australians and Former Child Migrants, we understand that these can impact in different ways for each person.
+Although many have shared similar past experiences, through our work with people who experienced childhood abuse in an institutional setting we understand that these can impact in different ways for each person.
 We will work with you one to one regarding your own support needs and will advocate with you to access services, entitlements, and opportunities in the community.
 You may need assistance with housing, advocacy, accessing health care, or community services.
 We can work with you to find the service and resources that you may be having difficulty finding in your community.READ MORE >

 Staff at Lotus Place are trained to support and advocate with you if you want to be linked with police, criminal and civil processes and internal complaints processes with religious authorities, non government organisations, and government departments about your time in their care.

 The Historic Abuse Network (HAN) is a network of people who have experienced abuse as children in institutions, foster care and detention centres.
 HAN advocate from the lived experience of the impacts of childhood abuse and inadequate responses by those in authority of church and government who were responsible for their care.